giovannipbonin/ieee-program/Week 00/README.md

 ### Important advice: Pick One Language for the Interview

-1.You can use a language you are comfortable in to do the coding part of the interview, but for Google, these are solid choices:
+- You can use a language you are comfortable in to do the coding part of the interview, but for Google, these are solid choices:

-- C++
+  --> C++
-- Java
+  --> Java
-- Python
+  --> Python

 You need to be very comfortable in the language, and be knowledgeable, so pick one, and do all the practice problems in that language.
 The more you practice the more natural it will look like you feel at developing with the language, and that's important even though knowing the syntax itself isn't.
 But there is a subconscious feeling we get by looking at the flow of someone working with something, and it's important to give interviewers that feeling

+### Advice on Studying for the Technical interview
-2. You won't remember it all, but try to remember more of it
+1. You won't remember it all, but try to remember more of it

 - [Retaining Computer Science Knowledge](https://googleyasheck.com/retaining-computer-science-knowledge/)"

-2. Review, review, review
+2. **Focus**
-4. Focus

-3. Studying strategy:

-For each subject covered, read and watch the content covering it, and then **implement** it.
+3. **Studying strategy: Implement it!** For each subject covered, read and watch the content covering it, and then **implement** it.
 Please, don't skip the implementation part, this is the most important one.
 Do not look at AVL trees and think "Oh we covered that in my algorithms class", the interviewer will never care what your class covered, he or she will ask you to implement it.

-Also, write tests to make sure the code works.
+4. **Testing: ** Write tests to make sure the code works.
 Most interviewers also ask you to do that.
 (Or at least run through test cases, but run them on paper, not  simply by plugging the input in, because on the whiteboard they want to see if you can think through the code you just wrote.

 So basically the process is:
 - understand an algorithm or subject